backdrop-contrib/backdrop-drush-extension/README.md

 [Backdrop CMS](https://backdropcms.org).
 Drush is a command-line tool for manipulating content management systems.

-This project *requires Drush 8* (the "8.x" branch)[https://github.com/drush-ops/drush/tree/8.x].
-Due to the recent expansion of Drush capabilities, be sure that you use the very latest version of Drush 8 with this project.

 This integration is currently capable of executing the following commands:

 - `drush cc`: Clear individual or all caches in Backdrop.